About plans

 Choose whether the plan is for Organizations or Users, or select the Group the plan belongs to.
 Only one of these options will appear.
 You cannot change these selections later.

-Give the plan a Name (e.g., Free), a Description.
+Give the plan a Name (e.g., Free) and a Description.
 This is the name that will also appear in the pricing table (if you use one).

 Give your plan a Key (e.g., free_plan) for referencing in your code.
 This cannot be changed after a plan is published.